Joseph H. Eberly: Work

 Eberly's research interests included cavity quantum electrodynamics (QED), quantum information, control of non-classical entanglement, the response of atoms to high-intensity optical pulses, and coherent control theory of optical interactions.
 In 1995, he founded the Rochester Theory Center for Optical Science and Engineering (RTC) with funding from the National Science Foundation.

 Eberly contributed to understanding the quantum revival in the Jaynes-Cummings model.
 In a 1966 paper on electron self-energy, he revealed aspects of the Higgs mechanism in electrodynamics, demonstrating how massless particles can acquire mass through interaction with the Higgs field.
 Additionally, Eberly studied atomic vapor laser isotope separation.

 In 2003, he discovered the phenomenon of crystallization in time for highly excited states of atoms.
 This phenomenon shows the existence of fermion densities that are perpetually and perfectly periodic in time, and is comparable to the anomalous conductivity improvement in the Kondo effect.

 He made early predictions of the phenomenon of the Above Threshold Ionization (ATI) and the highly energetic electron emissions in one-dimensional atom models.
 He also observed a similar phenomenon in the emission of highly energetic deuterium nuclei from the ultra-cold strong laser driven deuterium droplet clusters.
 These clusters are considered alike to giant atom with deuterons acting as heavy electrons, and the electrons acting as their gluons or nucleus.
 Eberly also observed the cold-hot nuclear fusion in such systems.

-Prof. Joseph Henry Eberly mostly international Theoretical Physics Research group at the University of Rochester in 1994.
-The people counting from the upper row to the lower and from the left to right within each row are Matt Kalinski (Poland), C. K. Law (Hong Kong), Q. Charles Su (China), Joseph Eberly, Rainer Grobe (Germany), Clark Carroll (Australia), Demetris Lappas (Greece), Alexander Artemyev (Russia), Dianne Pickersgill (group secretary), Ana M. Martins (Portugal), Dominique Pouliot (Canada).

-Prof. Joseph Henry Eberly Theoretical Physics Research group at the University of Rochester in 1996.
-The people counting from the upper row to the lower and from left to right within each row are Evgenii Shapiro (Russia), Joseph Eberly, Matt Kalinski (Poland), Clark Carroll (Australia), Ashiqur Rahman (Bangladesh), T. F. Hioe (US), Dianne Pickersgill (group secretary), Bernhard Kneel (Germany), C. K. Law (Hong Kong).

-Death
+Death and legacy

 Eberly died April 30, 2025, at the age of 89.
+In January 2026, the University of Rochester announced the establishment of the Joseph H. Eberly Endowed Professorship in Physics and the Joseph H. Eberly Endowed Professorship Research Fund.